Dark clouds streamed across the ceiling of the Great Hall. Plates and cutlery clattered beneath the distant rumble of the thunder.

 Katie flushed and tugged at her little finger.
 ‘Thank you for listening.’
 She shot a glance at her friends, who stepped back and took a seat several metres down the table.

 ‘I said I would.’
-Harry eyed Katie’s fingers.
-Her anxious fidgeting seeped into him.
+Harry eyed Katie’s fingers, her anxious fidgeting seeping into him.
 ‘Er…’

 ‘Who’s going?’
 Harry asked.